Swaay

 Swaay is the debut extended play (EP) by the American band DNCE, released on October 23, 2015, through Republic Records.
-It consists of four songs, two of which were produced by Ilya, one by the duo Mattman & Robin and the last one produced by OzGo.
-Both the band and its songs marked a stylistic departure from Jonas' previous endeavors, solo and with the Jonas Brothers.
+It consists of four songs, two of which were produced by Ilya, one by the duo Mattman & Robin and the latter produced by OzGo.
+This marked a stylistic departure from Jonas' previous endeavors, solo and with the band.

 The EP's release was supported by two singles, "Cake by the Ocean" and "Toothbrush", with the former peaking at number nine on the Billboard Hot 100 chart.
-In the United States, Swaay debuted at 39 on the Billboard 200, and charted for forty one weeks.
+In the United States, Swaay debuted at number 39 on the Billboard 200 and charted for 41 weeks.

-Swaay was praised by music critics for its upbeat, funk-pop sound and its influence on 80's dance songs.
+Swaay was praised by music critics for its upbeat, funk-pop sound and its on 80's-influenced songs.
 To support the EP's release, the band embarked on The Greatest Tour Ever Tour, which ran for 13 shows, from November 2 to 20, 2015, across the United States and Canada.